 The District is not unnecessarily exposed to claims of liability, costs or damages - for example the cafeteria providers must have their own liability insurance.
 Those preparing foods in schools have regulations from the Dept. of Health that must be followed.
-We have staff trained in first aid in each of our schools as per Work Safe Health and Safety guidelines and all drivers and custodians have the training.
+We have staff trained in first aid in each of our schools as per WorkSafe NB guidelines and all drivers and custodians have the training.
 Our goal is to ensure all Physical Education teachers have up to date certification.
 In very small schools with no regular physical education specialist, it may be a teacher.
 Larger schools (over 20 employees) have Health & Safety Committees and over the last three years we have held the 3-day training for committee members (spring).
 This is on-going and can be a challenge with the supply teacher situation.
+No spring 2020 sessions were held due to closure.
 We had District staff participate in the Supervisor training.

-Data is protected as staff have their own IT passwords and these must be changed regularly.
+Data is protected as staff have their own computer passwords and these must be changed regularly.
 Offices are locked when staff leave at the end of the day.
 Storage rooms of personnel files are locked.

 All media questions are responded to in a timely manner by the Director of Communications or myself, so as to protect the credibility of our District.
 Staff are also asked to get back to callers as soon as possible, and to respond to e-mails in a timely fashion; it may be to acknowledge the call or e-mail and ask for time to look into the issue further.
 Many staff will continue to respond to e-mails when they are off work or after hours.
+E-mail is the most common means of communication used by families, staff and partners.